Tohu Harris: 2018

 In Round 1 of the 2018 NRL season, Harris made his club debut for the New Zealand Warriors against the South Sydney Rabbitohs, starting at second-row in the 32-20 win at Perth Stadium.

 2019 & 2020

 In the 2019 NRL season, he made 13 appearances as the club missed out on the finals.
 In the 2020 NRL season, Harris played 20 games as the New Zealand Warriors again missed out on the finals.

 2021

 On 18 July, Harris was ruled out for the remainder of the 2021 NRL season after suffering an ACL injury in the club's loss against Penrith.

 2022

 Harris made a total of 15 appearances for the New Zealand Warriors in the 2022 NRL season as they finished 15th on the table.

+2023

+Harris played 23 matches for the New Zealand Warriors in the 2023 NRL season as the club finished 4th on the table and qualified for the finals.
+Harris played in all three finals games as the club reached the preliminary final stage before being knocked out by Brisbane.

+On 4 December, Harris re-signed with the club until the end of the 2025 season.

+2024

+On 16 July, it was announced that Harris would be ruled out for the rest of the 2024 NRL season after suffering a wrist injury.
+Harris was restricted to just 14 games for the season.

+2025

+On 9 January 2025, Harris announced his immediate retirement from the game due to a wrist injury.
+Harris had returned to pre season training but his injury had not healed as well as expected and was causing him pain, Harris said he was devastated to retire but his injury had prevented him from returning pain free.